A "short" 3 post YM for you.

 I promised that I would let you know how the interview

-went when it was broadcast in Bristol last Saturday 7th
+when it was broadcast in Bristol last Saturday 7th

 June.
 So here goes: